Xeronaus/Cedaruke/README.md

 1. Copy this repository link
 2. Open Mindustry
-3. Go to the Mods tab
+3. Go to Mods tab
-4. Go to Import from Github
+4. Go to Import Mods
+5. Choose Import from Github
-5. Paste the link to it
+6. Paste the link to it
-6. Click Import
+7. Click OK

 ### Manually
 To download it manually, Follow these steps:

 1. Go to [Releases](https://github.com/Xeron590/Cetadustry/releases).
 2. Select any version you would like to download
+3.

 # Alternative
 If you're experiencing lag or crashes when playing Cetadustry, consider using a smaller version of Cetadustry which is based on planets.